Slyracoon23/katacoda-scenarios/fluentbit/step5.md

 `kubectl logs fluent-bit-<hash> -n logging`

-Well Done, we are parsing the output of the Mcafee!
+Well done!
+We are parsing the output of the Mcafee!
 Let's see if DDS is being published.

 `kubectl run dds-viewer --rm -i --tty --image earlpotters/dds -- bash`{{execute}}

+`./bin/rtiddsspy -printSample`{{execute}}